dstackai/dstack/docs/examples/index.md

 ## Deps

-Deps allow workflows to reuse artifacts from tags or from other workflows.
+Using deps, workflows can reuse artifacts from other workflows.
+There are two methods for doing this: by specifying a tag name or a workflow name

+### Workflows

+The workflow below uses the output artifacts of the most recent run of the `hello-txt` workflow:

+=== "`.dstack/workflows/deps.yaml`"

+    ```yaml
+    workflows:
+      - name: cat-txt-2
+        provider: bash
+        deps:
+          - workflow: hello-txt
+        commands:
+          - cat output/hello.txt
+    ```

+!!! info "NOTE:"
+    Make sure to run the `hello-txt` workflow beforehand.

 ### Tags

 Tags can be managed using the `dstack tags` command.

-You can create a tag either by uploading any data and specifying a tag name, or by assigning a tag name to a finished run.
+You can create a tag either by assigning a tag name to a finished run or by uploading any local data.

 Say, you ran the [`hello-txt`](#artifacts) workflow, and want to reuse its artifacts in another workflow.